CheckerFlow/pricescoutai/README.md

 This project requires Python 3.10.4 or higher.

-The following libraries are used:

-> pip install langchain
+To install the required libraries via `pip` execute the following command:

-> pip install streamlit
+> pip install -r requirements.txt

 ## How to use